Schröder secures European title and says it is an incredible feeling

 Photo: Adam Ihse/TT

-Hammarby managed to create some excitement in the second leg despite suffering two quick setbacks early on.
+Hammarby managed to create some excitement in the second leg despite conceding two quick goals almost immediately.
 But when Felicia Schröder got a new chance in the second half, the 19-year-old scored again.

-It was enough for Häcken to hold on and win the inaugural European Cup.
+It was enough for Häcken to hold on and win the very first edition of the European Cup.

-But the slope suddenly became even steeper when Felicia Schröder - the only scorer last time - was left unmarked twice in less than three minutes.
+But the task suddenly became even steeper when Felicia Schröder - the only scorer last time - was left unmarked twice in less than three minutes.

-Two and a half minutes later, Anna Anvegård connected a pass and Schröder easily rolled in 2–0.
+Two and a half minutes later it was time again, when Anna Anvegård connected a pass and Schröder easily rolled in to make it 2–0.

 At that point, Hammarby needed to score three goals just to take the match to extra time.